 What is Lina’s Project?

 The Catholic Diocese of Maitland-Newcastle has a well-known and shameful criminal history of child sexual abuse amongst both clergy and other church personnel.
 This has been at the forefront of the region’s media for some time with both the Special Commission of Inquiry into matters relating to the police investigation of certain child sexual abuse allegations, and the ongoing Royal Commission into Institutional Responses to Child Sexual Abuse, through which the diocese’s criminal history has again been brought to light.
 These formal commissions, along with dedicated media coverage and the bravery of survivors, their families and friends, have seen the issue of child sexual abuse continue to be brought into the consciousness of our entire community in the Newcastle, Hunter and Manning regions.
-Lina, a victim of child sexual abuse at the hands of a member of clergy in the Catholic Diocese of Maitland-Newcastle, has conceived a project of atonement that is being facilitated by the diocese.
-The Atonement: Lina’s Project will include a community gathering on Friday 15 September at Newcastle City Hall, 5.30pm-7.30pm.
-Learn more about Lina's Project.
+Lina, a victim of child sexual abuse at the hands of a member of clergy in the Catholic Diocese of Maitland-Newcastle, conceived a project of atonement that was facilitated by the diocese.
+The Atonement: Lina’s Project included a community gathering of over 500 people on Friday 15 September at Newcastle City Hall.

 Watch the presentation below